Advertising For Ecommerce

 Google product ads / Google Shopping campaigns

 Google product ads are similar to standard Google Ads in that they both display when a user is searching for certain keywords and you only pay when they click.
 But Google product ads are more visual since they aren’t limited to just text.
 They’re a great way for an ecommerce store to display inventory to users when they’re searching for something particular on Google.
-The best part about these ads is that you can integrate your actual inventory with them so it can include a picture of the product, title, price, reviews, and much more.
+The best part about these Google shopping campaign ads is that you can integrate your actual inventory with them so it can include a picture of the product, title, price, reviews, and much more.

 Many ecommerce platforms like BigCommerce and Shopify offer apps and integrations to easily send your product feed data over to Google automatically, which can save you time and will automatically disable ads if a product is out of stock.